-- .
-Inspect and verify that activity based BMPs are in place prior to the commencement of associated - .
-Inspect BMPs daily during extended rain events, after rain events, and weekly throughout the life - Inspect construction waste area regularly. - Monitor employees, subcontractors, and visitors and ensure no littering. - .
-Check erosion and sediment controls for the accumulation of trash or debris. - Inspect dumpsters to be sure that blowable trash is bagged. - Inspect the dumpsters for leaks or signs of liquid waste in the dumpsters. - .
-Do not hose out dumpsters on the construction site.
-Leave dumpster cleaning to the trash hauling - .
-Clean up immediately if a container does spill.
+- Inspect and verify that activity based BMPs are in place prior to the commencement of associated activities. - Inspect BMPs daily during extended rain events, after rain events, and weekly throughout the life of the Project. - Inspect construction waste area regularly. - Monitor employees, subcontractors, and visitors and ensure no littering. - · Check erosion and sediment controls for the accumulation of trash or debris. - Inspect dumpsters to be sure that blowable trash is bagged. - · Inspect the dumpsters for leaks or signs of liquid waste in the dumpsters. - Do not hose out dumpsters on the construction site.
+Leave dumpster cleaning to the trash hauling Contractor.

-Sources include EPA, SWRCB, Caltrans, CASQA, University of California, Santa Barbara Waste Management
+Sources include EPA, SWRCB, Caltrans, CASQA

+University of California, Santa Barbara

+Waste Managemen